BigheadSMZ/TotKMods/README.md

 - **Cheat Codes**: bad1dea - [Link](https://github.com/bad1dea/NXCheats/tree/main/The%20Legend%20of%20Zelda%20Tears%20of%20the%20Kingdom)

 # License
 All mods are covered under their respective licenses.
+Licensed mods have a copy of the license included in their folder, and are included in the ReadMe found in the mods folder.